Student Life Achievement Awards

 The Student of the Year nominees are selected by the academic deans of NSU’s centers and colleges.

-The Student Life Achievement Awards voting committee is composed of the NSU chancellor, NSU president, executive vice president of administration, and former STUEY award winners.
+The Student Life Achievement Awards voting committee is composed of the NSU chancellor, NSU president, executive vice president of administration, and former STUEYs award winners.
 Winners of the Student Life Achievement Awards are now permanent delegates to the Knights of the Academy and will be a part of the voting process for future winners.

 C-E-L-E-B-R-A-T-E!
 Congrats on being a finalist!
 Here is what we need: